Help us improve your experience.

 number is the maximum number of peer certificates to be cached.
 The range is from 64 through 4,294,967,295 peer certificates.

-Configuring the Path Length for the Certificate Hierarchy
+Configure the Path Length for the Certificate Hierarchy

-Certification authorities can issue certificates to other CAs.
+CAs can issue certificates to other CAs.
 This creates a tree-like certification hierarchy.
 The highest trusted CA in the hierarchy is called the trust anchor.
 Sometimes the trust anchor is the root CA, which is usually signed by itself.
 In the hierarchy, every certificate is signed by the CA immediately above it.
 An exception is the root CA certificate, which is usually signed by the root CA itself.
-In general, a chain of multiple certificates may be needed, comprising a certificate of the public key owner (the end entity) signed by one CA, and zero or more additional certificates of CAs signed by other CAs.
+In general, a chain of multiple certificates might be needed, comprising a certificate of the public key owner (the end entity) signed by one CA, and zero or more additional certificates of CAs signed by other CAs.
 Such chains, called certification paths, are required because a public key user is only initialized with a limited number of assured CA public keys.

 Path length refers to a path of certificates from one certificate to another certificate, based on the relationship of a CA and its “children.”
 When you configure the path-length statement, you specify the maximum depth of the hierarchy to validate a certificate from the trusted root CA certificate to the certificate in question.
 For more information about the certificate hierarchy, see RFC 3280, Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile.